shafr/docker-unit-test-framework/README.md

 See [Annotation tests][test-cases-link] for examples.

 ## Hints
-`dockerClient` field is available to you for accessing different container/host info from tests.
+* `dockerClient` field is available to you for accessing different container/host info from tests.

-Remember that testng's `Test` annotation has some useful annotations - for example @Timeout or InvocationTimeout.
+* Remember that testng's `Test` annotation has some useful annotations - for example @Timeout or InvocationTimeout.

+* If you are working on Windows - remember that you can delegate images handling to any Docker-compatible Linux machine (By setting `DockerHost` env property ).

 [java-api-wiki]: https://github.com/docker-java/docker-java/wiki
 [docker-java]: https://github.com/docker-java/docker-java